|

 guidelines,” Whatmough advised.
 “These won’t just ensure you end up with a set of guidelines that tick all the boxes from a legal and

+compliance standpoint, but will ensure that whatever you put in place has buy-in from the very people you hope to get involved.
 1. Seek inspiration.
 You don’t need to start with a blank piece of paper.
 There are lots of great examples of social media guidelines

 out there.
 Read through some of them, take the bits you like and discard the bits that aren’t relevant.
 It’s a great way to start getting the

+inspiration flowing.
 2. Get feedback from everyone and anyone.
 Internal involvement is obviously crucial, but why not ask for external input too.
 Ask your

 partners or suppliers to take a look and, if you’re really feeling plucky, you could even blog about your guidelines or post them on a Wiki for

+input from the wider community.
 3. Be organic and flexible.
 Don’t think of the creation of social media guidelines as a one-time exercise with a set start and end point.

 This should be a flexible document that changes and adapts over time.
 During the initial drafting period, encourage as many people as possible to

+review and amend them so that you have a fully collaborative approach.
 4. Write them in plain English.
 There is nothing worse than a long document with complicated and confusing terminology, especially when

 it comes to social media.
 Keep your guidelines short and to the point, with bullet points galore!
 Why not consider writing them in a series of

+140 character statements.
 5. Beta test them.
 Do you have a team of people that are already involved in social media outreach?
 Why not give them an early draft to

 try them out for a few weeks.
 They’ll likely find that some of the points aren’t relevant and may even think up something else to add in.
 Running

+brainstorming sessions is another great way to get feedback.
 6. Summarize.
 If you end up with a lot of points that you feel are all valid, consider

 summarizing the whole document with a couple of